Who is the right candidate for bariatric surgery?

-Undertake an exercise programme or physical activity under the supervision
+Undertake an exercise program or physical activity under the supervision

-Dr. Jankar may even suggest you lose some weight before the bariatric surgery.
+Dr. Jankar may even suggest you lose some weight before bariatric surgery.

 What to expect after bariatric surgery?

-Yes, this is an important topic which you are required to pay extra attention.
+Yes, this is an important topic to which you are required to pay extra attention to.